 - One main play pool — about 3 feet deep — with a basketball hoop on one end and a rope separating it from the main children’s play area.

 - Zero entry small children’s activity area.
-Little kids play on a cool slide structure with many water sprayers, shooters, fountains (some of which can be controlled by hand-cranks and steering wheels and some that surprise you); expect to get soaked.
+Little kids play on a cool slide structure with many water sprayers, shooters, and fountains (some of which can be controlled by hand-cranks and steering wheels and some that surprise you); expect to get soaked.

 - Two tall water slides.
 In my expert opinion, the blue slide is fun and the purple tube slide is more thrilling and wedgie-inducing but short.
 You must be 48 inches to ride the big slides.